Visual Experience Matters: How Product Findability Affects the Sales

 There are multiple cross-selling options to drive up sales.
 The more you can implement in your store, the better.
 The most common ones are most viewed and bestseller items.

 However, the variations are numerous, and you can try different approaches to the needs and wants of the customer.
 You can use Most Viewed Widget Extension for Magento 2 to drive your customers to more purchases.
 Also check out Most Wishful Widget, Recently Sold Widget and Random Product Widget to boost the interest of your audience to the items that someone has already enjoyed.
 It always feels nice to know that your interests are taken into account and creates a more positive perception of the company.

 Related products & Recently viewed products

 Customer preferences are better shaped naturally rather than being based solely on the assumptions of the shop owner.
 Over time you can see what your customers prefer to buy together, and that will help to improve the quality of recommendations and create product bundles.
-This works especially good with larger stores, where items from different categories can make a perfect match.
+This works especially well with larger stores, where items from different categories can make a perfect match.

-Nevertheless, right time and place matter for a suggestion.
+Nevertheless, the right time and place matter for a suggestion.
 People don’t enjoy piles of products shoved into their faces before they choose something, as well as hidden pre-selected options at the checkout.
 The main goal of recommendations is to help a customer to make a decision, not to make it for them.

 94% of the customers invest time in comparing goods online to find the best quality-price ratio before making a purchase, and about 60% expect you to have some kind of a comparison tool in your store.